When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 What Surveillance Systems Does the 5 Eyes Alliance Use?

 The 5 Eyes Alliance uses the ECHELON Surveillance System, which dates back to the Cold War.
-Over time, this system evolved with new technology to focus on the online activities of citizens in various countries.
+Over time, this system evolved with new technology to focus on citizens' online activities in various countries.

 How Can You Keep Your Online Data Secure?

-Yes, using a VPN is legal in Five Eyes, Nine Eyes, and Fourteen Eyes Alliance countries.
-However, it is recommended to use a VPN that is not headquartered in any of the allied countries to ensure your data is truly private.
+Yes, VPN use is legal in Five Eyes, Nine Eyes, and Fourteen Eyes Alliance countries.
+However, to ensure your data is truly private, it is recommended that you use a VPN that is not headquartered in any of the allied nations.

 Who Is the Sixth Member of Five Eyes?

-Japan is reported to be the sixth potential member of the Five Eyes Alliance.
-However, its integration into the alliance has not been fully confirmed yet and depends on the country’s political situation in the near future.
+Japan is reportedly the sixth potential member of the Five Eyes Alliance.
+However, its integration into the alliance has not yet been fully confirmed and will depend on the country’s political situation in the near future.

-That’s all for our guide to the Five Eyes, 9 Eyes, and Fourteen Eyes Alliances.
+That’s all we have prepared for this guide.
 If you have any questions, you can drop a comment below.
 Thanks for reading!

 For a better user experience we recommend using a more modern browser.
 We support the latest version of the following browsers: For a better user experience we recommend using the latest version of the following browsers: